KULL-Centre/papers/2021/CG-IDPs-Tesei-et-al/README.md

 ### Usage

-To open the Notebooks, install python via [Miniconda](https://conda.io/miniconda.html) and make sure all required packages are loaded by issuing the following terminal commands
+To open the Notebooks, install [Miniconda](https://conda.io/miniconda.html) and make sure all required packages are installed by issuing the following terminal commands

 ```bash
     conda env create -f environment.yml